These bylaws were adopted by membership vote on October 22, 2022.

 1. Candidates: All Democratic candidates running for office in Kings County are welcome to seek endorsement for public or party office.
 The Executive Committee will invite all candidates of interest to the membership to an endorsement meeting to be held before the election.

 2. Voting Procedure: NKD endorsement ballots include all candidates who NKD is aware to be preparing to petition for, actively petitioning for, or already qualified for a ballot line in the relevant election, as well as a "No Endorsement" option.
-A candidate must receive two-thirds (⅔) of the vote, excluding blanks or abstentions, to receive NKD endorsement.
+Along with winning a majority under the following Instant Run-Off procedures, a candidate must also be named on three-quarters (¾) of ballots in order to receive NKD endorsement.

 3. Instant Run-off Voting: In endorsement votes that include more than two options, NKD will use a system of ranked choice voting.

-a) Each eligible and participating voter may rank all candidates (including “No Endorsement”) acceptable him or her in the order of his or her preference on a single ballot.
+a) Each eligible and participating voter may rank any and all candidates (including “No Endorsement”) in the order of their preference on a single ballot.

 b) The highest ranked choice on each ballot will be counted as one vote.

-c) If no candidate (including “No Endorsement”) has received two-thirds (⅔) of the total vote, excluding blanks, abstentions, or ballots with no qualified votes, the lowest vote-getter will be disqualified from the ballot.
+c) If no candidate (including “No Endorsement”) has received more than half (½) of the total vote, excluding blanks, abstentions, or ballots with no qualified votes, the lowest vote-getter will be disqualified from the ballot.

 d) The ballots will be recounted, and if a voter's highest ranked option has been disqualified from the ballot, the voter’s highest-ranked qualified option will receive one vote.

-e) Steps (c) through (d) will be repeated until one candidate receives two-thirds (⅔) of the vote or until only two candidates remain.
+e) Steps (c) through (d) will be repeated until one candidate receives more than half (½) of the vote or until only two candidates remain.

 4. Implementation: At the time of vote, the Executive Committee will determine the best available technology for administering the election.